jscodec/jsvpx/README.md

 Based of code from John Koleszar's dixie libvpx branch : https://github.com/webmproject/libvpx/tree/dixie/vpx , and Dominik Homberger's : https://github.com/dominikhlbg/vp8-webm-javascript-decoder.

+Currently moving towards the direction of the main branch.

+Looking to try some interesting things with webworkers, or perhaps some GPU.

 ### Current TODO
 * Figure out whats causing the slow parts, (Probably splitmode prediction)
 * Start testing out some webworkers